-This fully online, part-time Algonquin College Certificate program provides a thorough understanding of Autism Spectrum Disorder (ASD) across the life span and an overview of current support and intervention strategies used with this population in home, school, and community settings.
+This fully online, part-time Algonquin College Certificate program provides a thorough understanding of Autism Spectrum Disorder (ASD) across the life span with emphasis on theories, evidence-based practices, and service delivery models across home, school, and community contexts.

 Program Availability and Schedule